sonargraph/sonar-sonargraph-integration/README.md

 Requires Java 8 runtime.
 Currently only supports Sonargraph systems containing Java modules.

-Check the GitHub Wiki for information about compatibilities with SonarQube versions and Sonargraph versions.
+Check the <a href="https://github.com/sonargraph/sonar-sonargraph-integration/wiki/Sonargraph-8--Integration-with-SonarQube">GitHub Wiki</a> for information about compatibilities with SonarQube versions and Sonargraph versions.

 ## Description / Features
 This plugin for [SonarQube](http://www.sonarsource.com/) can be used to check the conformance of your code base to a